YEE’s reflections on the Santa Marta Conference

 2. Collaborate with European institutions and CSOs to advocate for stronger just transition policies prioritising stakeholder engagement, equal opportunities and environmental sustainability.

-3. Provide capacity-building opportunities for young people by organizing knowledge-sharing sessions on best practices for implementing just transition strategies.
+3. Provide capacity-building opportunities for young people by organising knowledge-sharing sessions on best practices for implementing just transition strategies.

 4. Contribute to policy monitoring and analysis to track the progress of Just Transition initiatives at the EU level.